willemt/rsttst/README.rst

 2 + 2 = 4
 ---------

-The title "2 + 2 = 4" becomes the test name after being converterd to a
+The title "2 + 2 = 4" becomes the test name after being converted to a
 Python friendly identifier (ie. 2_plus_2_equals_4).

 The bash code in the below code block will be run...